kemalcr/kemal-cache/README.md

 config.invalidate("/articles?page=2")
 ```

-If the key depends on the current request context, invalidate directly from a route:
+Invalidate directly from a request context when the key depends on request data:

 ```crystal
 post "/articles/cache/invalidate" do |env|